WebAssembly/component-model/design/mvp/WIT.md

 default unless explicitly opted-into by the developer.

-Finally, the `@deprecated` gate on `e` indicates that `e` should no longer be used starting version `0.2.1`. `@deprecated` gates can carry an optional "message" field which can be used to elaborate why the feature should no longer be used and which feature to use instead.
+Finally, the `@deprecated` gate on `e` indicates that `e` should no longer be used starting version `0.2.1`.
 Both toolchains and host runtimes may warn users if they detect an `@deprecated` API is being used.
+An `@deprecated` gate is required to always be paired up with an `@since` gate.
+It is semantically invalid to use `@deprecated` without also using `@since`.

 Together, these gates support a development flow in which new features start with an `@unstable` gate while the details are still being hashed out.
 Then,